zpol/cicd/drone_lab/README.md

 * PostgreSQL: to store some data for gogs
 * gogs: code repository
-* gocd-server: pipelines and jobs & tasks manager/scheduler
+* drone: pipelines and jobs & tasks manager/scheduler
-* gocd-client: spin up containers to do the tasks/jobs
+* drone-runner: spin up containers to do the tasks/jobs

 ## Quickstart: